WaveHack/gulp-dot-flatten/README.md

 Type: `Function`

-Function which passes through the rewritten filenames.
+Optional function in which the filename will pass through.
+Useful for things like forcing lowercase filenames, if desired.

-Example for lowercase filenames:
+Example:

 ```js
 var dotFlatten = require('gulp-dot-flatten');